Dev-Atta/JavaScript-Miniprojects/README.md

 # Practice Repo

-This Repo Holds all of the Practicing cores of html/css amd mostly JavScript
+This Repo Holds all of the Practicing cores of html/css amd mostly JavaScript